 From riding a tricycle to getting dressed, preschoolers are learning how much they can do all by themselves.

-So look for a few cooking-related activities that your child can successfully complete independently or with a minimum of involvement from you.
+So look for a few cooking-related activities that your child can do independently or with just a little help from you.
 Simple tasks like pouring liquid into the bowl, sprinkling cheese on top of the casserole, or using cookie cutters are a good fit for most preschoolers.

 Don't plan an elaborate project — 5 to 10 minutes might be all your child wants to spend on an activity.
 Start small and keep it fun.